JSMike/iDeclare-War/README.md

 Card images from: http://opengameart.org/content/playing-cards-vector-png

-Requires: Node.js, npm, bower, and GCC in Linux or MSVS 2013 in Windows
+Requires: Node.js, npm, bower, Mongo DB, and GCC in Linux or MSVS 2013 in Windows

 To install:
 npm install